 Like many Gemini/Libras, Baker excelled in a variety of professions.
 In addition to being a professional dancer, she also worked for the French resistance as a spy during World War II.
 According to Baker’s Wikipedia page, her job was to “report any gossip she heard at parties that might be of use to her adopted country.”
 (Source) She also “assisted the French Resistance by smuggling secrets written in invisible ink on her sheet music.”
 (Source) Only a Gemini/Libra could score a spy gig based on gab, gossip, and gaiety filled entertainment!

 Baker isn’t the only Gemini/Libra to put this pairing’s mental and physical dexterity to use as a spy.
 Using its first flight as its date of birth, the P-61 “Black Widow” night fighter, the first aircraft specifically designed to use radar, is a Gemini Sun, Libra Moon.
 (Chart) Like Josephine Baker, the P-61 was also extraordinarily dextrous in terms of its ability to dip, dive, and dance through the skies.
 Take a look at the plane’s structure as it bears a resemblance to the glyphs for both Gemini and Libra.
-Like the glyph for Libra the plane is comprised of two equally balanced halves, one left and one right.
-Like the glyph for Gemini it has two cockpits facing each other, one front and back, each of which housed its own recon-photographer:
+Like the glyph for Gemini it has two cockpits facing each other, one front and back, each of which housed its own recon-photographer.
+Like the glyph for Libra the plane is comprised of two equally balanced halves, one left and one right

 The Harveys tell us that “living by its wits” and a tendency to “skim the surface” of matters are two of this pairing’s weaknesses.
 (Source) It’s true this pairing has a tendency towards superficiality but the capacity to “skim the surface” while “living by one’s wits” aren’t such bad weaknesses when one is dodging Nazis!

 This pairing loves variety in relationships, will often have more than one spouse and not uncommonly express interest in open relationships or even poly-amoury.
 The P-61, for instance, was initially assigned (married?) to the U.S. Army Air Corps (USAAC).
-Following the war it was re-assigned (re-married) to Project Thunderstorm, a joint program by the U.S. Weather Bureau and the National Advisory Committee for Aeronautics (later NASA) to study atmospheric weather patterns, an extremely fitting gig for a double air pairing.
+Following the war it was re-assigned (re-married?) to Project Thunderstorm, a joint program by the U.S. Weather Bureau and NASA to study atmospheric weather patterns, an extremely fitting gig for a double air pairing.
 (Source) On a metaphoric level it’s probably not too much of a stretch to consider the P-61′s assignments as being akin to marriages: the first marriage was during World War II to the Army while the second marriage was during Project Thunderstorm to both the Weather Bureau and NASA.
 That’s two marriages to three spouses, each of whom had very different dispositions and life missions.
-Only a Sun/Moon pairing as versatile as Gemini/Libra could manage to adapt itself to such a diverse array of partnerships!
+Leave it to a Gemini/Libra to adapt themselves such a diverse array of marital partners!

 On a similar note, Josephine Baker was married four times to four men, each of a different nationality and/or ethnicity.
 (Source) Only a pairing as socially deft, psychologically dextrous, superbly diplomatic and as comfortable viewing things from different perspectives as Gemini/Libra could pull off such relational arrangements while maintaining a light heart and an open mind.